Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 What exactly does the spatial procedure entail?

-How does the new construction project fit within the current zoning plan?
+How does the new construction project fit into the current environmental plan?

-The new construction project does not fit within the current zoning plan.
-That is why we want to change the zoning of the entire area to 'residential'.
+The new construction project does not fit within the current environmental plan.
+That is why we want to allow the entire area to be used for residential purposes.

 How are the current living environment and the character of the neighbourhood taken into account?

-We take into account the vision of the Zegwaartseweg and have drawn up an urban development plan.
-This plan has been carefully developed, with explicit attention to the existing environment and the character of the neighbourhood.
+We have taken into account the vision for Zegwaartseweg and have drawn up an urban development plan.
+This plan has been carefully developed with the developers, with a strong focus on the existing environment and the character of the neighborhood.

 What steps have already been taken in the process, such as approval by the municipal council?

-The municipal council has already approved the urban development plan.
-On 8 July 2024, the municipal council gave the green light for 540 homes in a green urban environment.
-In addition, the municipal council has reserved space for the Edisonboog, which can be decided on in the future.
+The city council has already approved the urban development plan.
+On July 8, 2024, the city council gave the green light for 540 to 550 homes in a green urban environment.
+In addition, the city council has reserved space for the Edisonboog, to compensate for the 'cutting' of Edisonstraat.
+The city council must also take a consent decision before the BOPA permit can be granted.

 What options do local residents have to object to or influence the plans?